 Page 2 of 3

-The lens shows a small amount of less than 1% barrel distortion, which is rather low for an wide-angle lens.
+The lens shows a small amount of less than 1% barrel distortion, which is above average in this class.

 Very fast lenses usually suffer from pronounced vignetting at large apertures, and the Sigma is no exception to this rule.
 Wide open, there is a hefty amount of light fall-off (2.65EV) towards the borders.
 As usual, stopping down reduces the amount of vignetting considerably.
 At f/2.8, vignetting is already down to very moderate levels and from f/4 onward it should no longer be an issue for most subjects.